lukemartinlogan/deepdrivemd_pnnl/research/notes.md

      join/fork operator implemented by the user as an aggregator/duplicator.

-  2. Dependencies are implemented with producer consumer pipes.

-  3. Producer/consumer pipes have one producer and one consumer.
+  2. Dependencies are implemented with producer/consumer pipes with one producer and one consumer.

-  4. Producer operations are blocking in that they can only return when their value is copied to the pipe.
+     - Producers block until their value is copied to the pipe
+     - Consumers poll (block) (i.e., no notify as in publish/subscribe)

-  5. A pipe can hold multiple producer values.
+  3. A pipe can hold multiple producer values.
 This means producers can run at different rates than consumers.
 One can set a limit on the pipe buffers, after which producer operations block (or drop values).

-  6. Pipes are implemented with special files ('bp' file)
+  4. Pipes are implemented with special files ('bp' file)

+  5. At joins, consumers must check that all incoming dependence edges have been resolved.

   ?
-Does a consumer obtain a signal?
-Presumably a simple consumer gets a signal (probably via inotify)?
-  > [hyungro] No, a consumer uses a Poll method to check new data but it might be possible to obtain a signal

-  ?
-If so, presumably the aggregator task runs on every consumer notify.
-But since it doesn't know if all logical incoming dependence edges have been resolved, it manually checks for a full set of bp files.
+Can a consumer check for a new value in a bp file?
+Or just the bp file's existence?

   ?
 Is there any locality between producer and consumer?